 - The Recently Played section is front and center in the Your Library section.

 I have my pros and cons for both of them.
 They both are close to perfect, but just place priorities on different things.
-I wish Apple’s For You section were laid out slightly different.
+I wish Apple’s For You section was laid out slightly different.
 Their overall album section could use a lot of work (see Benjamin Mayo’s article).
 In Spotify, my number one complaint is that if you go to Your Library > Artists, tapping on said artist shows you all the songs you have saved.
 This section should take you to an album page.
 It’s clear Spotify would prefer you listen to a playlist or just shuffle that artist’s entire catalog.

 From a hardware support perspective, you could argue both are excellent.
 Apple Music excels if you are firmly in the Apple hardware ecosystem.
 If you have Apple TV, HomePod, and Apple Watch, Apple Music has a definite leg up on Spotify.
 If you use Amazon Echo devices, Spotify is well-integrated.
 Apple Music is on everything Apple, and Spotify is on just about everything non-Apple.
 Both services work with Sonos, but Spotify’s integration is a little bit better in my opinion.
 You can use the Spotify Connect protocol inside the native Spotify app, but Sonos has a custom Apple Music interface inside its app.